keelback-code/out-proud/README.md

 Page images - hosted on Cloudinary, used for page preview on Profile and on Page.

 Page links - title field included to avoid Page being cluttered by bulky URLs.
+If no URL is provided, only the Creator's Page will open.

 Randomised slugs - urls do not betray any private information, such as the Creator or title of the Page.